45 Most Common Types of Spiders in Florida

 26. Six-spotted Fishing Spider

-Fishing spiders are a type of hunting spider that look for food at the water’s edge.
-As they have long legs and live close to water, they prey on insects and other small animals that come near the water as well.
+Fishing spiders are a type of hunting spider that looks for food at the water’s edge.
+As they have long legs and live close to water, they prey on insects and other small animals that also come near the water.

-Fishing spiders tend to live around slow-moving streams and lakes with plants or logs along the shoreline.
-Here, they can easily sneak up on unsuspecting prey or grab hold of it using webbing or its mandibles.
+Fishing spiders live around slow-moving streams and lakes with plants or logs along the shoreline.
+They can easily sneak up on unsuspecting prey or grab hold of it using webbing or its mandibles.

 This tends to make them more active at night when it is dark out, though there are some variations among different species.